 Self-care for your pain

-There are several different types of pain usually referred to as acute, chronic or cancer pain.
-The following resources are available to help manage chronic pain such as low back pain, pain related to arthritis and pain related to injury to a nerve (neuropathic pain).
+Self-care can help you manage chronic pain like low back pain, pain related to arthritis and pain related to injury to a nerve (neuropathic pain).

 The Pain Tool Kit: Series of 12 videos to help you learn and understand pain self-management

-It may be useful to keep a pain diary to identify what makes your pain better or worse and what effect any medication has – these document can be found below.
+- keep a pain diary to identify what makes your pain better or worse and what effect any medication has